Events

 A free screening of ‘How to Train Your Dragon: The Hidden World’ was presented by NYC Parks and Mayor’s Office of Media and Entertainment and sponsored by New York City Council Member Keith Powers on July 20, 2023

 The free third annual St. Vartan Park Earth Day Celebration on April 22, 2023, featured activities hosted by St. Vartan Park Conservancy in the St. Vartan Park garden.
-Participants enjoyed a read-along, discussion and question-and-answer session with the author of the hot new Simon & Schuster children's picture book The Day The River Caught Fire, about how Earth Day came to be.
+Participants enjoyed a read-along, discussion and question-and-answer session with the author of the new Simon & Schuster children's picture book The Day The River Caught Fire, about how Earth Day came to be.
 In partnership with Books of Wonder, the Conservancy provided free copies of The Day the River Caught Fire for attendees.
 Author Barry Wittenstein personalized the books for the recipients.
-Among the special guests in the garden during the celebration were Manhattan Borough President Mark D. Levine, New York State Senator Kristen Gonzalez and New York State Assembly Member Alex Bores (above with Rowe and St. Vartan Park Conservancy founder Kevin O'Keefe), New York State Assembly Member Harvey Epstein (speaking), New York City Council Majority Leader Keith Powers (with Alliance for Kips Bay’s andra McKee) and NYC Parks’ Manhattan Borough Commissioner Anthony Perez (with the author).
+Among the special guests in the garden during the celebration were Manhattan Borough President Mark D. Levine, New York State Senator Kristen Gonzalez and New York State Assembly Member Alex Bores (pictured with St. Vartan Park Conservancy founder Kevin O'Keefe) and NYC Parks’ Manhattan Borough Commissioner Anthony Perez (with the author).

 On September 9, 2022, the day after the school year started for New York City public schools, children in St. Vartan Park benefit from a visit form the NYC Parks Play Mobile vehicle, which shows up with games and sports activities and instructors